Trust protector

 Pros and Cons of Family Friend vs. Corporate Trustee and Why Choice of Fiduciary Matters

-A trustee of a trust is a fiduciary with a legal duty to act in the best interest of the trust beneficiary or beneficiaries in accordance with the terms of the trust.
+A trustee of a trust is a fiduciary with a legal duty to act in the best interest of the trust beneficiary or beneficiaries in accordance with the terms and purpose of the trust.

 The choice of trustee is an important one, which is why it should not be an afterthought when drawing up the trust instrument.
 The right trustee can ensure the grantor’s (aka settlor’s) wishes are carried out and help create a positive legacy for future generations.
 The wrong trustee can deviate from the grantor’s wishes and intent, stoke conflict among beneficiaries, and mismanage trust assets – sometimes to the point of criminal wrongdoing.